genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 The `g2plot-chart` component is a wrapper for `@antv/g2plot`, which allows the following types: Line, Area, Bar, Bubble, Column, Pie, Dual Axes, Rose, Scatter.

 You can quickly add charts to your application.
 First we need to create a new component as we did in the previous exercise.
-Create a folder named **orders-chart** and add these two files
+Create a folder named **orders-chart** and add these two files:

 ```typescript title='orders-chart.template.ts'
 import { html } from '@microsoft/fast-element';